 Hot, (Sandia) is a smaller variety which will range from 5-8 inches.
 This is a variety that is a favorite among those who love very spicy foods.
 It can be used for enchiladas, rellenos, and most fiery dishes.
 It is known for it’s consistent heat, and makes great enchilada sauce.

-Extra-Hot, (Barker) is our smallest variety, but it packs quite a punch in the heat department.
+Extra-Hot, (Lumbre) is our smallest variety, but it packs quite a punch in the heat department.
 Barker is for those who love the burn of the hottest chile.
 It makes great salsa and can be added in small quantities to give a blast of heat to anything.
-Barker really is X-Hot, so if you aren’t a spicy food aficionado you may want to try our Sandia first.
+Lumbre really is X-Hot, so if you aren’t a spicy food aficionado you may want to try our Sandia first.

 The other varieties we offer (including the heritage varieties) come from other farmers in the area just as devoted to preservation of the hatch name as we are.